 Elevation: 11,051 ft

-Climbing information for this 11er peak is found on page 244.
-Pat Mcgrane’s Wildhorse Classics Guide is the definitive guide for technical climbing routes on the Devils Bedstead West.
+Climbing and access information for this peak is on Page 244 of the book.
+Pat McGrane’s Wildhorse Classics Guide is the definitive reference for technical climbing routes on Devils Bedstead West.

-The standard route up this beautiful mountain is via the peak’s west ridge.
-The saddle at the bottom of the west ridge can be reached from Kane Creek but the easiest route is via the Summit Creek Trail [(A)(3)(a)].
-In the book I suggested traversing the ridge line from the top of Summit Creek to the saddle.
+The standard route up this beautiful mountain is the West Ridge.
+The saddle at the bottom of the West Ridge can be reached from Kane Creek but the easiest route is via the Summit Creek Trail [(A)(3)(a) on Page 258].
+In the book, I suggested traversing the ridge line from the top of Summit Creek to the saddle.
 While this is a feasible route, there is a more direct route.

 In June 2001, I hiked the Summit Creek Trail for the first time in over ten years.
-Once I arrived at the top of the drainage and looked down into Kane Creek I observed the trail that drops from the saddle into Kane Creek.
+Once I arrived at the top of the drainage and looked down into Kane Creek, I observed the trail that drops from the saddle into Kane Creek.
 This trail shows up on the U.S. Forest Service map.
-What I did not expect to see, was another trail climbing from the top of Kane Creek to the saddle on the Devils Bedstead’ west ridge.
-I do not know when the trail was constructed or who constructed it but it was not there in 1980.
+What I did not expect to see was another trail climbing from the top of Kane Creek to the saddle on the West Ridge of Devils Bedstead West.
+I do not know when the trail was constructed or who constructed it, but it was not there in 1980.
 The trail is steep but has a good tread for most of its distance.
 This new route makes it a lot easier to get to the top of the peak than the route suggested in the book.
+USGS Phi Kappa Mountain